Table of Contents[Hide][Show]

 When my Dad started medical school in the late 1940s, he was taught that racial mixing (Italians marrying Irish for example) was the cause of crooked teeth.

 Malocclusions had just started to reach epidemic proportions in children at that time.

-Of course, this theory of racial mixing causing crooked teeth which was incidentally presented as fact to the wide eyed medical students of the time is completely ridiculous and has long since been disproven.
+Of course, this theory of racial mixing causing crooked teeth which were incidentally presented as fact to the wide-eyed medical students of the time is completely ridiculous and has long since been disproven.